So, You Want to Start a Career in Tattooing: Step One

 3) DO NOT use someone else's work, especially someone famous, and pass it as your own.

-This is one of the times a ruler will come in handy in creating portfolio pieces, and having friends of various shapes and sizes will help as well... and this technique is not in very common use, and I'm really shocked it isn't.
-Read on...
+This is one of the times a ruler will come in handy in creating portfolio pieces, and having friends of various shapes and sizes will help as well.
+This technique is not in very common use, and I'm really shocked it isn't.
+Read on . . .

-Pretend that you are a tattoo artist already, and have two female friends, both of different height and build, pretend that they are both in your shop to get lower back tattoos, also commonly referred to (inappropriately) as tramp stamps, and follow these steps to document a logical method to your design capabilities
+Pretend that you are a tattoo artist already, and have two female friends, both of different height and build.
+Imagine that they are both in your shop to get lower back tattoos, also commonly referred to (inappropriately) as tramp stamps, and follow these steps to document a logical method to your design capabilities

-Step 1) Get your camera ready... and the ruler.
+- Get your camera and ruler ready.
 Have each woman hold up their shirt to reveal their lower back, while the other woman holds the ruler to the other's back as you snap a picture or each woman's lower back.
 Print this as a half page, leaving the other half of the page blank.

-Step 2) Get proper measurements of the top and bottom of the tattoo-able area (I call it the boundaries) using a tailor's tape measure.
+- Get proper measurements of the top and bottom of the tattoo-able area (I call it the boundaries) using a tailor's tape measure.
 Note that the measurements you'll be taking both start at the spine, and work their way out toward the hips.
-Since the typical 'tramp stamp' (God, I hate referring to it as that) is symmetrical along the spine, you will only need to draw one half of it.
+Since the typical lower-back tattoo is symmetrical along the spine, you will only need to draw one half of it.

-Step 3) Use the measurements to create a bounding area on a piece of paper...
-BE SURE to take into account the shape of the top of each woman's behind and the angle at which the trunk transitions to the hips...
-Not all women have the same figure... and in designing the tattoo, you will either want to enhance her shape, or play down her shape, depending on what she wants.
+- Use the measurements to create a bounding area on a piece of paper.
+BE SURE to take into account the shape of the top of each woman's behind and the angle at which the trunk transitions to the hips.
+Not all women have the same figure, and in designing the tattoo, you will either want to enhance her shape or play down her shape, depending on what she wants.

-Step 4) Go to the drawing board, and create one half of the tattoo on a sheet of paper in a black and white outline.
-After you ink up the outline, take your trusty ruler, Photocopy it at 100%, and cut it out.
+- Go to the drawing board, and create one half of the tattoo on a sheet of paper in a black and white outline.
+After you ink up the outline, take your trusty ruler, photocopy it at 100%, and cut it out.
 Paste the ruler to your drawing to show its size without covering up any of your work.

 5) Repeat this process with different people and different body parts as much as you can.

 While you are only going to put about 10 of these types of samples into your portfolio, it helps if you were to do 100 or more of these types of specific drawings.
-You can pick the best of the best of your work (remember, magazine editors have thousands of pictures to look from for one magazine... and since you ARE selling yourself, why should you not have as much to work with as an editor?
-Besides, Practice makes perfect).
-When you put these 2 page layouts in your book, be sure they're facing each other... just sayin'.
+You can pick the best of the best of your work (remember, magazine editors have thousands of pictures to choose from for one magazine, and since you ARE selling yourself, why should you not have as much to work with as an editor?).
+Besides, practice makes perfect).
+When you put these 2-page layouts in your book, be sure they're facing each other.
+Just sayin'.

-8) All other sides of your artistic self...
+8) As for all the other sides of your artistic self?

-In the very first page of your portfolio, you will want to add a small essay about who you are, your contact info, why you want to get into tattooing, what other creative or artistic things you like to do... you know, the same way you would introduce yourself to an interviewer for a 'normal' job, but do it on paper... you'll have all the time in the world to polish it... but remember, you're not working, necessarily, with a corporate type of person, so relax a bit, and don't kiss too much ass.
+In the very first page of your portfolio, you will want to add a small essay about who you are, your contact info, why you want to get into tattooing, and what other creative or artistic things you like to do.
+You know, the same way you would introduce yourself to an interviewer for a 'normal' job, but on paper.
+You'll have all the time in the world to polish it, but remember, you're not working, necessarily, with a corporate type of person, so relax a bit, and don't kiss too much ass.